-‘Real Housewives Of Beverly Hills’: Kyle Richards Is Upset That She And Lisa Vanderpump Aren’t Still Friends
+‘RHOBH’: Kyle Richards Reportedly Upset That She And Lisa Vanderpump Aren’t Still Friends

 During last week’s show, Richards confronted Vanderpump at her home and suggested she may be lying about her involvement in the scandal surrounding Dorit Kemsley and her dog Lucy.
 However, according to Vanderpump, she was not behind the leaked story about Kemsley abandoning the animal and was completely insulted by Richards’ insinuation that she was lying.

-While Vanderpump continues to insist that she had nothing to do with the story, her co-stars appear to be convinced of otherwise.
+While Vanderpump continues to insist that she had nothing to do with the story, her co-stars appear to be convinced otherwise.

 “They still firmly believe she was the mastermind behind it, though Lisa completely denies any involvement.
 Several of the ladies claim there are still text messages that they haven’t been able to share, which of course for them is frustrating,” the source added.

-Richards and Vanderpump are the only two full-time cast members of The Real Housewives of Beverly Hills remaining from Season 1 and, as fans have seen, they’ve endured a number of ups and downs throughout their time together on the show.
+Richards and Vanderpump are the only two full-time cast members of The Real Housewives of Beverly Hills remaining from Season 1, and as fans have seen, they’ve endured a number of ups and downs throughout their time together on the show.

 In a blog for Bravo TV last week, Richards said she was surprised that Vanderpump and Todd reacted so badly to her comments about the Puppy Gate scandal.